clairxc/rankify/README.md

   - As a signed in user, I would like to be able to favorite a song
   - As a signed in user, I would like to see past games, past scores, favorited artists & songs
   - As a signed in user, I would like to be able to play “the game” based on the artist/song I favorited..?
-    - As a signed in user playing the game, I would like to have the ability to choose music from different categories
-    - As a signed in user playing the game, I would like to be able to choose from multiple answers (multiple choice)
     - As a signed in user playing the game, I would like to be “graded” on my guesses (implement a grading system)
       - Tally up points at the end
-    - As a signed in user, I can see my and other users’ scores on the leaderboard
+    - As a signed in user, I can see my game history/scores on my profile page
-      - Leaderboard PER artist

 ## API
   - Spotify API
-# Backup APIs
-  - Apple Music API
-  - Deezer Api

 ## Tech Stack
   - React